“Education is not the learning of facts. It’s rather the training of the mind to think.”

 Mike Boone, BSN, RN, CFRN, CCRN

-Mike is an active Flight Nurse and CEO of Heavy Lies the Helmet, LLC.
-He has over 10 years of diverse nursing experience with a heavy focus on multi-disciplinary adult critical care.
+Mike is an active Flight Nurse and Chief Executive Officer (CEO) of Heavy Lies the Helmet, LLC.
+He has over 10 years of diverse nursing experience with a heavy focus on multi-disciplinary adult critical care including neurosurgical and cardiovascular specialty areas.
 Before working in critical care transport, Mike was actively involved in rapid response, code team management, and mentorship.
-He is a strong advocate for staff-driven initiatives and takes a special interest in shared governance professional practice models.
+He is a strong advocate for staff-driven initiatives and earned autonomy.
+Mike’s special interests include tactile learning and creative approaches to the field of medicine.

 Bryan Boone, BSN, RN, NREMT, CFRN, CEN

-Bryan is an active Flight Nurse, ED nurse, and COO of Heavy Lies the Helmet, LLC.
+Bryan is an active Flight Nurse, ED nurse, and Chief Operations Officer (COO) of Heavy Lies the Helmet, LLC.
 He has over 18 years of extensive nursing experience that includes intensive care, emergency care, and high level leadership.
-Before working in critical care transport, Bryan was the director of an emergency department.
-He is well versed in unit operations and administration and takes a special interest in cross-program initiatives and industry safety.
-Bryan is also fluent in American Sign Language.
+Before working in critical care transport, Bryan was Director of a suburban/urban emergency department.
+He is well versed in unit operations and administration.
+Bryan’s special interests include cross-program collaboration and research.
+He is also fluent in American Sign Language.